romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 | **2nd page header** | N/A                                   | N/A                |
 | **2nd page footer** | N/A                                   | N/A                |

-*Scenario 2: Transactions are listed in both first page and second page*
+*Scenario 2: Transactions are listed in both first page and second page:*

 | **Bank**            | **DBS**                               | **UOB**            |
 |---------------------|---------------------------------------|--------------------|
 | **1st page header** | "NEW TRANSACTIONS (insert name here)" | "PREVIOUS BALANCE" |